yumy-yumy/topic-model/src/model description.md

 Algorithm:

-Input: a set of documents
+Input: a set of documents published in different years

 Output: a data structure encoding graph